Have Questions?

 605-353-1025

-Our Home Inc is 66 miles from Watertown, South Dakota
+Our Home Inc is 66 miles from Watertown, SD

-Our Home Inc is known for dedicating its recovery services to the people who struggle with drug and alcohol use issues in Watertown and within the surrounding neighborhoods.
+Our Home Inc is known for dedicating its recovery services to the people who struggle with drug and alcohol use issues in Watertown, SD. and within the surrounding neighborhoods.

 Programs are provided on an individualized basis to make sure clients achieve full recovery in the long term.
 Our Home Inc also specializes in brief intervention approach, group therapy, behavior modification, vocational rehabilitation services, dialectical behavior therapy, cognitive/behavior therapy, and others - as well as many other treatment methods such as persons with serious mental illness, persons who have experienced sexual abuse, active duty military, transgender or (LGBT) clients, residential beds for client's children, programs for the hearing impaired, and more.